 MAP | BEST MATTERHORN VIEWPOINTS

 You can find all the best Matterhorn Viewpoints marked by a camera symbol on the map below.
-The different coloured lines are the best hikes in Zermatt and show the best routes to each one.

-How to use our maps // Click on the top right corner to open in the Google Maps app.
+USING OUR MAPS.
+Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

-WHERE TO STAY NEAR THE MATTERHORN
+WHERE TO STAY FOR MATTERHORN VIEWS

 The best views of the Matterhorn are most easily accessed from Zermatt.
 Zermatt is a car-free village reached via a 15-minute train ride from Täsch.